 ASIDE FROM BUOPOTHS, NO ONE knows exactly what a fatberry-cake tastes like.
 But measuring by how many the quaint lumbering beasts eat, the greasy maroon lumps (smelling faintly of lavender) must be a delightful treat.

 Prosatio Silban pondered this mystery as he fed his own buopoth, Onward, a sixth cake of the day and wiped his hands on his faded green apron.
-It’s a good thing fatberries are ubiquitous, he thought, or I’d be out a useful dray-beast – and an equally useful traveling companion.
+It’s a good thing fatberries are ubiquitous, he thought, or I’d be out a useful dray-beast – and a beloved traveling companion.

 He scratched Onward behind one ear, told him what a good buopoth he was, and stashed the fatberry-cake bag under his galleywagon’s driver’s bench.
 He glanced at his brightly painted lunch-menu board and frowned.
 Not so much as a bowl of beans all morning, he complained privately.
 Is it just me, or has epicurean Pormaris lost its taste for my portable livelihood?